-For these aims, we sequence ancient human remains from North-East Europe.
-The project is based in the University of Helsinki, Finland, and works in close collaboration with the Max Planck Institute for the Science of human history, Jena, and University of Tübingen in Germany.
-The genomes are compared in a population genetic framework with each other and with present-day populations of the region.
+To fulfill these aims, we sequence ancient human remains from North-East Europe.
+The project is based in the University of Helsinki, Finland, and works in close collaboration with the Max Planck Institute for the Science of human history, Jena, Germany, the University of Zürich, Switzerland.
+The obtained genomes are compared in a population genetic framework with each other and with present-day populations of the region.
 The results are also reflected against up-to-date linguistic and archaeological data in collaboration with numerous specialists of these fields.

-Current areas of the Uralic languages.
+Figure: Current speaking areas of the Uralic languages.
 Map from Honkola et al. J. Evol.
 Biol.
 2013

-In Finland, the remains are usually not older than 1,000 years, due to acidic soils, and therefore the Finnish part of the project focuses on the time interval from the Iron Age to 1800s.
-To trace the genomes further back in time, the aim is to collect and analyse samples from the areas previously or currently inhabited by Finno-Ugric peoples.
-In practice this means obtaining samples from archaeological contexts dating to all periods of prehistory: to the Mesolithic and Neolithic Stone Age, to the Bronze Age and up to the Iron Age and medieval period.
-The area of our interest covers the forest and forest steppe zones of the eastern Baltic Sea area, northern European Russia and western Siberia, but also samples from other neighbouring areas and from adjacent archaeological cultures will be used as references and for studying the contacts and development of different populations.
+In Finland, human remains rarely preserve for more than 1,000–1,500 years due to the acidic soils of the area.
+Consequently, the part of the project focusing on Finland deals with the time period from the Iron Age up to the 19th century.
+To trace the development of genomes further back in time, samples from areas previously or currently inhabited by the Finno-Ugric peoples are analysed.
+In practice, this means obtaining samples from archaeological contexts dating to all periods of prehistory: the Mesolithic and Neolithic Stone Age, the Bronze Age, the Iron Age and the medieval and early Historical periods.
+Our area of interest covers the forest and forest steppe zones of the eastern Baltic Sea area, northern European Russia and western Siberia, but also samples from other neighboring regions and pertaining to adjacent archaeological cultures will be used as reference material in studying the development and contacts of different populations.

 Pingback: Suomen ensimmäiset muinais-DNA-tulokset valottavat koillisen Euroopan geneettistä väestöhistoriaa | Elina Salmela